 Common signs and symptoms of colorectal cancer may include the following :

-The treatment options depend on the type and stage of cancer and the overall health of the patient.
+The treatment options depend on the type and stage of the disease and the overall health of the patient.

 Ablative treatments are usually used when the tumor spreads to other body parts.
 It reduces the size of the tumor and improves symptoms of colon cancer.
 It destroys tumor cells by using extreme cold (cryoablation) or high-energy radio waves (radiofrequency ablation).